A Distributed Privacy Preserving Model for the Detection of Alzheimer's Disease: Methods

-MRI images came in the form of NIFTI images \citep{cox2004sort}.
-We converted these images into tensors by using NiBabel \citep{garyfallidis2014dipy}.
-We could have written a FATE compatible data loader to load the entire NIFTI images, but this would have required loading about 1 GB of data per batch with our batch size of 32, as each NIFTI image is around 30 MB.
-In the interest of efficiency, we chose to preprocess our MRI images into 256x256 JPG format for training purposes.
-We selected the 70th slice, 100th slice, and 125th slice.
-It is worth noting that writing a dedicated dataloader for NIFTI images would be more useful in a clinical setting.
-A cross sectional view of an MRI from our dataset is shown in figure \ref{fig:mri}.
+MRI images were imported in the form of NIfTI (Neuroimaging Informatics Technology Imitative) images \cite{cox2004sort} and then converted into tensors with NiBabel \cite{garyfallidis2014dipy}.
+Although a FATE compatible data loader to load the entire NiFTI images could have been used and writing a dedicated dataloader for NiFTI images would have been more useful in a clinical setting, such a feat would require approximately 1 GB of data per batch since our batch size is 32 and each NIfTI image is approximately 30 MB.
+Therefore, in the interest of efficiency, the MRI images were pre-processed into 256x256 JPEG format for training purposes.
+The 70th slice, 100th slice, and 125th slice were used to form the 3 channels of our JPEG image.
+Cross sectional views of a representative MRI image from our dataset is shown in figure \ref{fig:mri}.